JadingTsunami/texSorter/README.md

 # TODO/Stuff that doesn't work

-- Multi-patch textures
+- Multi-patch textures not supported
+- Add TEXTURE1/2/S support (only TEXTURE1 supported right now)
-- Overwriting already-sorted textures
+- Overwriting already-sorted textures appends to the end instead of putting in the "hole" spot
 - Textures &gt;99 in a single category (need to proceed 99, A0, A1, .., B0, ..., AA, AB, .., ZZ, or something like that)